NeTrox0/S.G.U/SGU_FrameWork_2.Stratis/scripts/Gear/ReadMe.md

 CREW3	Besättning ING

-To switch cammo used by the script parameters can be set before mission start.
+Switch cammo by using the parameters, they can be set before mission start.
 If you want to permanently change the cammo chosen by the script change the default value in the Param.hpp file.